 From pagespeed to crawl-rate optimization, Technical SEO can have a profound impact on your organic performance.
 Creating a plan for which pages to show to the search engines, minimizing files and scripts, and identifying the proper site hierarchy are all pieces in the framework.

 Good backlink building is painstaking and takes time.
 You know the value of high-quality websites linking to your site.
 They signal to Google that your website is trustworthy and reliable.
 You may have a plan that you follow to earn new backlinks, but this is just a piece of the blueprint.

 Earning Featured Snippets

 Google’s featured snippets have quickly emerged as a defining presence in the search world.
 Everybody is talking about them and everybody wants them.
 These little boxes in the search results can catapult your website above the competition.
-Which, in turn, vastly increases your prominence, establish your authority, and generally earn higher click-throughs in an otherwise crowded market.
+This, in turn, vastly increases your prominence, establishes your authority, and generally earns higher click-throughs in an otherwise crowded market.

 How To Know If Your Strategy Is Working?

 Implementing a strategy consists of all the decisions and activities and then some mentioned above to turn these choices into reality.
 The overarching theme here is getting the right people to your website — you won’t always be successful at this, but continuously refining your processes, targeting, and messaging you will make progress.